Hong-Ou-Mandel two-photon x-ray states

+To observe interference, the synchrotron beam is set to the energy $E=8$ keV with bandwidth $\Delta E = 74$ meV utilizing the upstream beamline monochromators; see Supplemental Materials for details.
+The specially constructed Mach-Zehnder interferometer had a single monolith for the two Bragg x-ray mirrors and thinned silicon crystals for the two beam splitters, all oriented for Si (400) diffraction \cite{powers_variable_2025}.
+The Bragg geometry was chosen to minimize beam absorption losses.

-Both splitters are controlled by precision linear and rotary stages, critical for ensuring that all elements are diffracting optimally and the two equal-length beam paths intersect at the second beamsplitter.
-Overlap was calibrated with an x-ray fluorescent powder coating on the beamsplitter and observing beam spots with a camera, and confirmed by rocking curve measurements (Fig 2).
-Following the original HOM protocol (Fig \ref{fig:1}), the beamsplitter is translated by fixed values of $\Delta x$ to vary the overlap of the two beams.
+Both splitters are controlled by precision linear and rotary stages, critical for ensuring that all elements are diffracting optimally and the two equal-length beam paths intersect at the second beam splitter.
+Following the original HOM protocol (Fig \ref{fig:1}), the beam splitter is translated by fixed values of $\Delta x$ to vary its overlap with the two beams.
+Beam slits were adjusted so that on average only one photon was in each beam striking the final beam splitter for each synchrotron pulse, a five-order-of-magnitude reduction from the full undulator beam intensity.
+A typical beam size was 100 $\mu m$ by 100 $\mu m$, less than the 140 $\mu m$ lateral coherence length of the source.

-To minimize background contributions and prevent detector saturation, it is ideal to have an average of two incident photons per synchrotron pulse.
-Taking values from Table 1, the full beam would yield about $10^5$ photons per pulse, a number that is already reduced due to a relatively small monochromator band width.
-The needed reduction is obtained primarily by reducing the beam size with slits, which in principle preserves brightness.

-An ideal interference measurement requires counting the integer number of photons at both detectors from each synchrotron pulse.
-The voltage outputs of photon-number-resolving avalanche photodiode (APD) detectors are digitized and analyzed by a fast FPGA system and stored before the next pulse arrives \cite{powers_counting_2025}.
-This permitted the independent analysis of 13 million discrete events per second (i.e. the synchrotron pulse frequency), a new experimental modality where each pulse is a unique measurement.
-Each output signal is converted to an integer number of photons (0, 1, 2...) based on prior calibration (Fig 3(a,b)).
+An ideal interference measurement requires counting the integer number of photons at both detectors from each synchrotron bunch.
+The voltage outputs of photon-number-resolving avalanche photodiode (APD) detectors are digitized and analyzed before the next pulse arrives \cite{powers_counting_2025}.
+This permitted the independent analysis of 13 million discrete events per second ($i.e.$ the synchrotron bunch frequency), a new experimental modality where each synchrotron bunch yields a unique measurement.
+Output signals are converted to an integer number of photons (0, 1, 2...) based on prior calibration, so that one synchrotron bunch yields one pair of integers.

-Figure \ref{fig:3} presents the results of a representative dataset in which the numbers of coincident $(1,1)$ pairs and of $(2,0)$,$(0,2)$ pairs collected during 10 seconds of beam exposure were recorded as a function of beam-splitter displacement $\Delta x$.
-A HOM dip is apparent in the total $(1,1)$ count, accompanied by a corresponding peak in the number of $(2,0)$,$(0,2)$ pairs.
-For an incident flux of $1.63\times10^{6}$~Hz in the $(1,1)$ channel, about $3\times10^{4}$~Hz are suppressed at the dip minimum and converted into an equal number of $(2,0)$,$(0,2)$ pairs.
-This constitutes clear evidence that pairs of indistinguishable photons emerge from the beam splitter as two-photon x-ray states.

-Results from a separate beamtime are shown in Figure 4, where a comparable dip is observed.
-These data are normalized to off-interference coincidence flux rates which equals unity in the wings.
-The similarity of data sets in Figures 3 $\&$ 4 establishes the repeatability of this technique between beamtimes.